 Many accept that snow piles are bound to end up on their property during the wintertime.
-But it doesn’t have to.
+But they don’t have to.

 Three Reasons Snow Piles Should Be Moved